katereverie/JavaScript/curriculum/curriculum-projects/Forum-Leaderboard/project-breakdown.md

   - Inside the body, create a const var to store view count in the unit of thousands, and add an `if` statement to return the thousand format if view counts are equal to or exceed 1000.
 If not, simply return `views` as is.
   - Now refer back to adding `views` or `thousands` to the 4th `<td>` element.

 ### Each of the forum topics can be categorized.
-So, we need to build out a category object which holds all of the forum categories and `classNames` for styling.
+So, we need to build out a category object which holds all of the forum categories and `classNames` for styling

 - Start by creating a const `allCategories`, assign it an empty object.
 Since the data structure has been provided for you, simply refer back to it at line 8.
 - Now we have the data of categories, we need to determine which topic belongs to which category.